 Safety is always a concern when operating with hot glue, but the BSTPOWER has you covered.
 The device has a built-in overheat sensor which shuts the machine off if it gets too hot.
 This feature will also extend the life of the gun by protecting the internal components from breaking down from the heat.
 Another safety feature is the fact that each tip is insulated and will not drip when not in use.
 Finally, this model has a power indicator light so you can quickly tell if it’s on and working.

 This hot glue gun uses a power cord to operate.
-It also comes with a limited lifetime warranty.

 If you need a high-quality, professional level glue gun for woodworking or carpeting, then the Pam HB220 is for you.
 While the other guns on this list have been for home use or arts and crafts, the HB220 is designed with carpeting in mind, so that means it is a powerful and fast device.